Amsterdam

 A Riot of Color and Fragrance

 Bloemenmarkt runs along Singel canal between Koningsplein and Muntplein.
 It’s been here since 1862 making it the world’s only floating flower market.
 The stalls rest on houseboats permanently moored along the canal.
-Vendors sell fresh cut flowers, potted plants, bulbs and seeds.
-Tulip bulbs dominate especially in tourist focused stalls.
-You’ll also find daffodils, hyacinths, roses and seasonal blooms.
-The market operates year-round Monday through Saturday.
+Entry is free.
+Open daily from 9am to 5.30pm, with Sundays starting at 11am.
+Spring, the undisputed peak season.
+Tulip season runs from March through May and the color payoff is significant.

-Some locals still buy their flowers here but most stalls now cater to tourists buying bulbs to take home.
+Some locals still buy their flowers here but most stalls now serve tourists buying bulbs to take home.
 You’ll need a phytosanitary certificate to bring bulbs into many countries.
 Most shops include it with purchase.
+Each stall carries its own scent and specialization and vendors will talk you through growing conditions if you ask.
+Go early on a weekday.
+By midmorning the narrow passage fills with slow-moving tour groups and the charm compresses into mild frustration.

 Anne Frank House